bdsexton/placeholder-page/README.md

 ### Using the Placeholder Page Without Building

-If you would like to use the placeholder page with the HTML and CSS as they are in the "source" folder, just delete the ".min" from the link to the "placeholder.min.css" stylesheet near the top of index.html.
-You might want to manually add the contents of _file-header.css or something similar to the top of placeholder.css.
+If you would like to use the placeholder page with the HTML and CSS as they are in the "source" folder, you can do so easily.
+Just change "placeholder.min.css" to "placeholder.css" in one of the stylesheet links at the top of index.html.

+**Optional:** You may want to manually add the contents of _file-header.css or something similar to the top of placeholder.css.

 ### Building the Placeholder Page